Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

 Opponent Tim Anderson, a 46-year-old lawyer, is on the Trump track — slinging high-profile political lawsuits against Democrats and standing up for state Sen. Amanda Chase (Chesterfield) when her colleagues censured her, in part, for calling the Jan.
 6 insurrectionists “patriots.”

-The other opponent, Philip M. Kazmierczak, 37, is a real estate broker and political novice who says he represents a younger generation of Republicans — tired of both the entrenched old guard and the Trumpian culture warriors — and who also happens to be openly gay.
+The other opponent, Philip M. Kazmierczak, 37, is a real estate broker and political novice who says he represents a younger generation of Republicans — tired of both the entrenched old guard and the Trumpian culture warriors — and who also happens to be gay.

 “Any of the three of them would be an outstanding delegate.
 I’m just so pleased and proud we have the ability to field candidates like that,” said Bill Curtis, chairman of the Republican Party of Virginia Beach.